 The Polar Bears are motivated by a touch of madness, camaraderie and a common goal: to honor the memory of Paulie Bradley and to keep his young spirit alive in others.

 We sat down with Pete Meyers, one of the founding members of the Long Beach Polar Bears, to learn how a simple idea turned into a community fundraising powerhouse.

-Q. Tell me how two guys deciding to jump into the ocean in February turned into a $6.3 million community fundraiser.
+Q. Tell me how two guys deciding to jump into the ocean in February turned into an almost $7 million community fundraiser.

 A. Kevin McCarthy and I were friends and neighbors in Long Beach, Long Island.
 We were talking one day about doing the New Year’s Day jump with the Coney Island Polar Bears, but I couldn’t make it that year.
 So, we decided to do our own jump on Super Bowl Sunday down at our beach.
 It was great, and we decided to make it a tradition.
 We mentioned it to our other neighbors and the following year 18 people showed up.
 I made sweatshirts with polar bears on them for fun.
 That year, Mike and Patty Bradley, also neighbors, asked if we could turn the jump into a fundraiser for Make-A-Wish in honor of their son Paulie, who had recently died of leukemia at the age of 4.
 Patty loved the sweatshirts and thought we could sell them and donate the proceeds.
 We immediately said yes.
 Why?
 Because that’s what Long Beach neighbors do.
 They help each other.
 They support each other.
 It’s a very tight-knit community.

 Q. But how did it grow from a neighborhood outing to a massive community event?